Rotating: Jess Nelson, Bruce Appel, Stephen Santoro

 About Me: I am originally from San Diego, CA. When I am not in lab I love to be outdoors.
 Colorado has plenty of outdoor activities and things to explore.
 My support system through graduate school is my family and friends.
 With the pandemic, it has become very important to me to balance my work life balance to maintain my mental health.

-BS in Molecular and Cellular Biology, BA in Biochemistry, University of Arizona
+BS in Biochemistry, Maryville University of Saint Louis

 Rotation Labs: Emily Bates, Katie Fantauzzo, Christian Mosimann